Federico Marchesi: Club career

 He made one appearance for Milan on 8 October 2016 in a friendly game against Chiasso.

 He made his Serie C debut for Pro Piacenza on 23 September 2018 in a game against Alessandria.

 On 24 January 2019, Monza announced the acquisition of Federico Marchesi on a free from Pro Piacenza.
 On 9 July 2019, he was loaned to Lecco.

 On 21 September 2020, Marchesi joined Pro Sesto on a permanent deal.

+On 1 September 2023, Marchesi signed with Rimini.

+On 29 July 2024, Marchesi joined Giana Erminio on a two-year contract.